liamjohnsexton/workshop-relay-costoptimization/Lab 2/README.md

        - `true` if you dont want to actually delete the resources.
 Use this to test the workflow and ensure it is behaving as expected.
        - `false` if you want the resources to be immediately deleted.

-    - **resourceGroup** - Specify the name of the resource group you created above.
+    - **awsRegion** - Specify the name of the AWS region your ec2 instances are in. (need to determine what this region will be, let's say us-east-1 for now)

 > **WARNING!** Be careful setting `dryRun` to `false`.
 Though the workflow comes with an approval step, once approved the resources will be terminated.
 Please use caution.